Dear aunt’s loving glow shines on for family, community and campers

 “Sonna started a non-profit agency for low-income children 30 years ago in the Unity school district that supplied Christmas gifts, school supplies, clothes and food,” said Brynn Howard, MSW, LCSW, a social worker with Carle Home Services.
 “Her family requested that memorial donations go to Camp Healing Heart because of her love for children.”

-Camp Healing Heart happens Saturday, October 21 at the University of Illinois 4-H Memorial Camp near Monticello for children ages 5-17 who have lost a loved one.
+Camp Healing Heart happens each fall at the University of Illinois 4-H Memorial Camp near Monticello for children ages 5-17 who have lost a loved one.
 Each camper pairs up with a volunteer buddy to play, learn and remember.
-While campers need to apply for the free camp by September 13, Carle Home Services, which organizes Camp Healing Heart, needs to hear from volunteers no later than Tuesday.

 Today, just like soon after Sonna passed away, Kayla and Jordan grieve in different ways.